jethornton/flexgui/docs/source/hal.rst

 are not used by HAL controls in Flex GUI - it is the following that matters.

-Click on the widget to select it then click on the green plus sign in the Property Editor for that widget to add a Dynamic Property and select String
+Click on the widget to select it then click on the green plus sign in the Property Editor for that widget to add a Dynamic Property and select String.
+See :doc:`property`

 .. image:: /images/hal-01.png
    :align: center